smol-ai/ainews-web-2025/src/content/issues/24-12-17-ainews-o1-api-4o4o-mini-in-realtime-api-webrtc-dpo-finetuning.md

 type: archival
 original_slug: ainews-o1-api-4o4o-mini-in-realtime-api-webrtc
 description: >-
-  OpenAI launched the updated o1 API featuring vision inputs, function calling, structured outputs, and a new reasoning_effort parameter, reducing reasoning tokens by 60% compared to previous versions.
-Additionally, WebRTC integration has improved the RealTime API with cheaper pricing and longer session limits, enhancing real-time AI application development.
+  OpenAI launched the updated **o1 API** featuring vision inputs, function calling, and a new reasoning_effort parameter, achieving *60% fewer reasoning tokens* than previous versions.
+Additionally, the **Falcon 3** family of models was released, trained on *14 trillion tokens* with sizes ranging from *1B to 10B* parameters, marking a significant open-source milestone.
 tags:
-  - openai
-  - o1
-  - realtime-api
-  - webrtc
-  - function-calling
-  - vision
+  - untagged
+companies: []
+models: []
+topics:
-  - reasoning-effort
+  - untagged
 ---